MSc Real Estate Development / Course details

 Optional course units allow you to develop deeper knowledge of real estate in areas of particular interest to you.

-A residential fieldtrip to London is an integral part of the course, and there is an optional fieldtrip to another major international city.
+This course has normally included a residential fieldtrip to London, and an optional fieldtrip to another major international city.

 - develop commercial awareness whilst building your technical real estate knowledge base;